 Jack Dorsey’s Wealth and the Family Office Managing it

-The majority of his wealth is derived from his stakes in Block, Inc and Twitter, Inc - both of which he co-founded.
-The rest can be attributed to his personal ventures as an angel investor and crypto enthusiast.
+The majority of Jack Dorsey's wealth is derived from his stake in Block, Inc., which he co-founded.
+While he was a co-founder of Twitter, Inc., he no longer holds a significant stake in the company.
+The remainder of his wealth comes from his personal ventures as an angel investor and cryptocurrency enthusiast.

 About the Company